See a Sample Cover Letter for a Writing Job

 But don't worry if you're stuck.
 Here's an example of a cover letter interspersed with tips and how-tos.
 Look for the italics for more information and specific hints.

 If possible, always use the proper name of the person in charge of hiring.
 If you are unsure who that may be, try calling the company or going through online to find the hiring manager:

 Dearest Sandra Columbia,

-Notice the first word of this sentence.
-It is NOT the word "I" or the phrase "I am" or "I have."
+Treat your cover letter like any other piece of writing — it should grab the reader's attention immediately.
+Notice below, the first word of the sentence is NOT the word "I" or the phrase "I am" or "I have."
 The focus here is not on you.
 It is on the needs of the person hiring the writer.

 You need a reporter and correspondent with their finger on the pulse of politics in Minnesota.
 You need a writer who is accustomed to working virtually on short-term, targeted reporting projects.
 You also need a contractor who is adept at social media and community management.

 All these were taken from the job listing, although not verbatim.
 They are my spin on the needs listed in the ads.

 I currently write for the Big Name Network

 Always lead with your current client or experience that most matches their needs, or with your most-recognizable "big name" client.